jzuloaga2/electronic_structure_calculations/README.md

 # electronic_structure_calculations
-Fortran code to calculate electronic structure of and light absorption for a given geometrical configuration.
+Fortran code to calculate electronic structure and light absorption for a given geometrical configuration.